-AI agent hardening checklist (tested, step by step)
+AI agent hardening checklist, step by step

 TL;DR: